Mount Byron, Queensland: Geography

 The rugged terrain of the D'Aguilar Range in the east is protected within the D'Aguilar National Park.
 Mount Byron reaches elevations greater than 600 m above sea level.
 Lower elevations along Byron Creek, a tributary of the Stanley River, have been cleared of vegetation.

 Mount Byron (27.1151°S 152.6726°E) is 617 m above sea level.

 History

 The locality takes its name from the mountain Mount Bryon.

+Mount Byron Station was operated by the Bowman Family from the 1880s until the 1960s.
+William Macarthur Bowman had come to the area in 1848 to work on the neighbouring local station, Mt Brisbane.
+The McConnel family who ran Mt Brisbane then still operate that station today.

 Brown & Broad operated a timber sawmill at Mount Byron around 1912.
 By 1923 Raymond & Hossack were also operating a timber mill in the area.